aptech/docs/docs/cmlmt/cmlmt-ug-constraints.rst

 .. math::

-    H(\Theta) = 0
+    H(\theta) = 0

-where :math:`H(\Theta)` is an arbitrary user-supplied function.
+where :math:`H(\theta)` is an arbitrary user-supplied function.
 Nonlinear equality constraints are specified by assigning the procedure pointer to the *eqProc* member of an instance of a :class:`cmlmtControl` structure.
 This procedure has one required input argument: the model parameters--either as a :math:`P \times 1` matrix or a PV structure containing the parameters.
 Any optional dynamic arguments passed to :func:`cmlmt` will also be passed to this function.

 Examples
 ++++++++++